-Research and development expenses were \$11.7 million for the three months ended March 31, 2021, compared to \$7.3 million for the three months ended March 31, 2020, an increase of \$4.4 million.
-The increase was primarily driven by an increase in external expenses related to the advancement of our ORIC-101 program and our other product candidates of \$3.6 million, as well as higher personnel costs, including additional non-cash stock-based compensation of \$0.8 million for the three months ended March 31, 2021, as compared to the same period in 2020.
+For the six months ended June 30, 2022, research and development expenses were \$30.7 million compared to \$27.2 million for the same period in 2021, an increase of \$3.4 million.
+The increase was primarily driven by a net increase in external expenses of \$1.5 million related to the advancement of ORIC-533, ORIC-114, ORIC-944 and our other product candidates, and a decrease in ORIC-101 costs due to the discontinuation of the program.
+Higher personnel costs of \$2.0 million, including additional non-cash stock-based compensation of \$0.8 million, also contributed to the increase.